The Best Swimming Spots in Utah

 Salt Lake City has swelled into a major urban population center, but there are all types of unique swimming opportunities nearby.

-Mona Rope Swings: Just a 30-minute drive south of Provo, the Mona rope swings bring some excitement to the Burraston ponds.
-There are at least five rope swings and multiple platforms of varying sizes in the trees from which to plunge into the deep, refreshing pools of water.
-The rope swings have a small parking lot and are easy to find just by typing the name into Google Maps.
+Burraston Ponds: Just a 30-minute drive south of Provo, in Mona you’ll find Mona Reservoir and the Burraston ponds.
+(There used to be rope swings, bummer.)
+But still there are deep refreshing pools of water to plunge into, The Burraston Ponds have a small parking lot and are easy to find just by typing the name into Google Maps.
+More information at santaquin.gov.

 East Canyon Reservoir: East Canyon is a famous, historical pioneer route for groups from Brigham Young’s Mormon pioneers to the ill-fated Donner Party.
 You can retrace their steps in a significantly less arduous manner by visiting East Canyon State Park for a dip in the reservoir.
 The snowmelt-fed water is surrounded by mountains and seems miles further from civilization than the short 25-minute drive would indicate.